btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_administrative_tasks.md

 ExecStart="/usr/bin/date"
 ```

 Once the timer expires and the command is run, both the timer and the service are removed from they system.
-It's like they never even existed, just like most Republican party fever dreams.
+It's like they never even existed, just like decency and respect in the modern Republican party.

 Lastly, as usual, the output will go to the journal.